SridharSubramaniam/q-date/README.md

 # Installation:

-The lastest version can be downloaded from [here]().
-You may also install the "q-date" package in [Bower](http://bower.io)
+From the `dist` directory, add 1 js file and 1 css file to your project.
+Bower support coming soon.

+Next, add the `"q-date"` module as a dependency in your angular application.

 # Usage:

-First, add the `"q-date"` module to your application.

 **Note:** Each of these directives requires an `ng-model` attribute, which is set to null or a date object.